keras-team/keras-io/examples/vision/md/cutmix.md

 ---
 ## Define the CutMix data augmentation function

 The CutMix function takes two `image` and `label` pairs to perform the augmentation.
-It samples `Î»(l)` from the [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) and returns a bounding box from `get_box` function.
+It samples `λ(l)` from the [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) and returns a bounding box from `get_box` function.
 We then crop the second image (`image2`) and pad this image in the final padded image at the same location.

 ```python